rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint2/us_224/readme.md

 - US244.1 The system must guarantee that there is a customer registered
 - US224.2 The system must detect if a customer is already disabled
+- US224.3 The system must return all the representatives associated to customer
-- US224.3 The system must guarantee that the customer gets disabled
+- US224.4 The system must guarantee that the customer gets disabled

 **Dependencies/References:**